nuts-foundation/nuts-fhir-validation/docs/pages/technical/fhir-rules.rst

 The title should reflect the type of consent given.
 Since no personal data is stored, the source only refers to a proof.
 The :code:`url` must be accessible and must accept a Nuts identification method (eg: Irma signature in a JWT).
 The hash can proof the document has not been tempered with.
+Initially the title will be the most important, when no online reference is available through an url, the title will be the reference clients/patients will use to contact the care organisation.

 .. code-block:: json